-In 2019, the North Country National Scenic Trail Route Adjustment Act (HR 1216) was passed, which changed the Congressionally authorized NCT corridor in Northeastern Minnesota.
+In 2019, the North Country National Scenic Trail Route Adjustment (NCT Route Adjustment) was passed in the John D. Dingell, Jr. Conservation, Management, and Recreation Act (Dingell Act), which changed the Congressionally authorized NCT corridor in Northeastern Minnesota.
 This authorization allows the NCT to be located on a route that exemplifies the best scenery, variety, and hiking experience the North Country of Minnesota has to offer, as well as avoids extensive wetlands and other obstacles that were impeding trail development in the former corridor (NPS, 2004).